+The first of our tips for starting a food truck is making sure your family is secure.
 Consider starting your food truck business part-time.
 It can take upwards of six months to a year to get a food trucks business going and you don’t want your ability to make your house payment to hinge upon your truck being an overnight success.
 Start with what you can manage, financially and time-wise, and scale up as your business grows.

 Find Your Niche

 Food trucks typically do not have more than 8-10 regular menu items which means consumers typically look for a truck that specializes in a specific cuisine.
-You have to find a need, something a specific group of people want, but can’t get at the big chain restaurants or other local food trucks; and fill it.
+You have to find a need, something a specific group of consumers want, but can’t get at the big chain restaurants or other local food trucks; and fill it.
 At the beginning, you will not be able to compete with the big guys, so you have to find where the big guys aren’t and go into your niches.